hstern2/amsr/README.md

 for structures accompanying the following examples.

 ### Atoms
-As in SMILES, atoms are represented by their symbol enclosed in square brackets.
+Atoms are represented by their symbol enclosed in square brackets, as in SMILES.
 If the atom is designated by a one-letter symbol, the brackets may be omitted.
 All atoms are assumed to have a fixed valence which limits the number of covalently-bonded neighbors.
 If an atom makes fewer bonds than its valence, hydrogens are assumed.